magedeveloper/dataviewer/Documentation/Changelog/Index.rst

 - [TASK] Fields are now sorted by PID in selector boxes
 - [FEATURE] Save Value from generated fluid to the database (e.g. for custom search values)
 - [BUGFIX] Fallback Path for Standalone View Template suggestion
+- [FEATURE] Caching for Records Plugin
+- [BUGFIX] Unconfigured Record-Field Variable is no more causing Exceptions
+- [FEATURE] New UserFunc Fieldtype for including your own PHP Scripts with a userFunc
+- [BUGFIX] Removed requirement of a modelClass on inline,select,multiselect fields
 - [DOC] Documentation update

 **1.5.0**